 I would like to sincerely thank all shareholders for the support extended to our company.
-It is my pleasure to provide an overview of Nikkiso’s business performance for the Second Quarter of the fiscal year ending December 2018.
+It is my pleasure to provide an overview of Nikkiso’s business performance for the fiscal year ending December 2018.

 Return to Shareholders

 The basic capital policy of the Company is to realize sustainable growth and higher corporate value for the Company over the medium to long term while pursuing an optimum balance among its financial health, capital efficiency and return to shareholders.

 Based on the recognition that continuous and stable return of profit is the main pillar of capital policy, we will return profits considering our performance, operating environment and other factors comprehensively, and properly allocate retained earnings to reinvestments in developing new businesses and enhancing production.

 During FY 2018, all our business segments showed strong performance and our consolidated financial results exceeded the forecasts announced at the beginning of the year.
 Considering the prospect that operating profit of 10 billion yen can be stably maintained, and comprehensively considering the latest financial position and other factors, we decided on a year-end dividend for FY 2018 of 10 yen per share, an increase of 2 yen from 8 yen per share, to enhance return to shareholders.
 The annual dividend for FY 2018 comes to 18 yen per share, including the interim dividend of 8 yen per share distributed earlier.
 In the coming FY 2019, we plan to pay an annual dividend of 20 yen per share.